Rev Theory: Justice (2010–2012)

 In February 2010, the band started writing new material for their third studio album with producer Terry Date.
 The title track and first single from the album, "Justice," was released on iTunes on October 25, 2010, and was released to radio stations on November 2, 2010.
 The band's song "Hangman" from the album Justice was used as a theme song for WWE SmackDown when the show made its debut on their new network home Syfy.
 "Justice" was also named the official theme song to the 2011 WWE pay-per-view event, Extreme Rules.
 Justice was released on February 15, 2011, and debuted on the Billboard top 200 charts at No. 75.

-To support the "Justice" album, Rev Theory went on tour from April 13, 2011, to May 13, 2011, opening for Saliva, on Saliva's Hard Drive Spring Tour.
+To support the "Justice" album, Rev Theory went on tour from April 13 to May 13, 2011, opening for Saliva, on Saliva's HardDrive Spring Tour.
 Rev Theory then went on a four-date tour with Black Label Society on their Uranium Tour.
 The band headlined their first national U.S. tour with Monster Energy Outbreak Presents from February 16 to March 6.
 Rev Theory also toured with Puddle of Mudd in 2011.
-Rev Theory was scheduled to go on tour with Hatebreed, All That Remains, and Five Finger Death Punch from October 13 to December 14, but had to cancel due to a band member's injury.
+Rev Theory was scheduled to go on tour with Hatebreed, All That Remains, and Five Finger Death Punch from October 13 to December 14, but had to cancel due to Julien Jorgensen's hand injury.

 On April 12, 2012, Rev Theory posted on their Facebook Page that Rikki Lixx would no longer be a part of their band, stating "We've parted ways on good terms and we wish him nothing but success in his creative endeavors.
 We love Rikki and he will always be our friend and our brother."